multi-os-engine/multi-os-engine/README.md

 -------------------------

 Install the 'repo' tool:

 ```
 mkdir ~/bin
 PATH=~/bin:$PATH
 curl https://storage.googleapis.com/git-repo-downloads/repo > ~/bin/repo
 chmod a+x ~/bin/repo
 ```

 You may also install the repo using brew:

 ```
 brew install repo
 ```

 Get the source code from mainline branch:

 ```
 repo init -u https://github.com/multi-os-engine/manifest.git
 repo sync
 ```

-Note: if you want to get the source code from development branch with initial support of Windows and bitcode, switch to "moe-windows-bitcode" branch :
+Note: if you want to get the source code from development branch with initial support of Windows and bitcode, switch to "moe-windows-bitcode" branch:

 ```
 repo init -u https://github.com/multi-os-engine/manifest.git -b moe-windows-bitcode
 repo sync